withstudiocms/studiocms.dev/src/content/blog/new-domain-new-discord-same-project.md

 That's right, we've escaped the confines of our single channel on Astrolicious' Server and made ourselves [a new home](https://chat.studiocms.dev).
 This will be the place for you to chat and receive news about StudioCMS from now on! *Don't worry, the blog isn't going anywhere ;)*

-Moving to the new Discord Server has already allowed us to do some pretty cool things.
-For example, yours truly has been hard at work at our new Open
+Moving to the new Discord server has already allowed us to do some pretty cool things.
+For example, yours truly has been hard at work at our new open source Discord bot, [Apollo](https://github.com/withstudiocms/apollo)!
-Source Discord Bot, [Apollo](https://github.com/withstudiocms/apollo)!
 If you're on the Astro Discord, you'll know what they're good at.
 PTAL notifications, moderation tools (soon™️), support forum utilities, it's all there.

 You can even use this Bot in your own Servers!
 All you need is a GitHub App, Discord App, and a libSQL database connection, for which we obviously use